After Gallbladder Surgery

 In the hospital

 Bandages will cover your incisions.
-And you may have special boots on your legs or get shots (injections) to prevent blood clots.
+And you may have special boots on your legs to help with circulation.
+Or you may get shots (injections) to prevent blood clots.
 To aid recovery, you’ll be asked to get up and move as soon as possible.
 You may also be asked to use a device that helps promote deep breathing to keep your lungs clear.

 At home